Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your

 3) Falling interest rates

 The Bank of Canada has already made 3 emergency “Policy Interest Rate” cuts amounting to a 1.5% decrease in interest rates.
 More cuts could be on the horizon to help stimulate the economy and make loans more accessible to those that need them.

 Nearly all banks and lenders have followed suit in lowering their interest rates on savings accounts and loans.
 This is typical because their own interest rates are based on the Bank of Canada rate.

 4) Lower consumer spending and consumer confidence

-All of this fear and reduction in consumer spending power has caused the consumer confidence index to plummet in April, and remain that way in the near-term future.
+All of this fear and reduction in consumer spending power caused the consumer confidence index to plummet in April.

 5) Falling asset prices